rehansheta/Openstack-multinode-scripts/README.md

 # openstack-multinode-scripts

-Complete set of scripts for installing openstack juno on ubuntu 14.04 with neutron networking.
-It considers a 4 node cluster with a controller node, a neutron node and two compute nodes.
+Complete set of scripts for installing openstack juno on ubuntu 14.04 with neutron easily.
+By modifying a single configuration file according to the topology, one can deploy openstack with one controller, one neutron and multiple compute nodes (I had two compute nodes).

+These scripts are written and modified mostly based on the reference links.

 # Instructions